pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 # Resources and scheduling

+Your event schedule may not be based on time alone.
+It may also depend on the availability of guides, rooms, equipment, or other resources.
-The resources and scheduling feature allows you to manage resources such as guides, rooms, or equipment, and schedule events accordingly.
+The "Resources and scheduling" plugin allows you to manage those resources and schedule dates in your [event series](event-series.md) accordingly.
-This article tells you how to do that.
+This article tells you how to use it.

 ## Prerequisites

-You need to have at least one event or event series with which you want to use resources and scheduling.
+You need to have at least one event series with which you want to use resources and scheduling.
+The plugin offers no useful features for singular events.

 ## How To

 Using resources and scheduling involves the following steps:

  1. Enabling the plugin on the organizer level
- 2. Enabling the plugin on the event level
+ 2. Enabling the plugin on the event series level
  3. Creating resource types
  4. Creating properties for resource types
  5. ????